maniazurek/Socially/README.md

-# Technologies used in this project:
+# List of technologies used in project:

 - React
 - React Router